 Local Speeds

-I captured my base speed first, so I had something to compare against.
-In the UK, I got 74.81 Mbps — a very respectable starting speed.
+We captured the base speed first, so we had something to compare against.
+Our UK-based tester started with a base speed of 74.81 Mbps.
 Usually, a VPN will slow you down by around 20% because of the encryption process.
-What I noticed is that my download speed dropped by approximately 70% to 22.8 Mbps.
-This is quite a significant drop, and my ping also increased to 48 — relatively high for a local server.
+What we noticed is that the download speed dropped by approximately 70% to 22.8 Mbps when we connected to the VPN.
+This is quite a significant drop, and the ping also increased to 48 — relatively high for a nearby server.
 However, this is still enough even for 4k streaming.

 Long Distance Speeds

-When connected to IPs farther away from me, speeds were usually no faster than 13 Mbps.
-An interesting anomaly was that my download speed increased to the fastest it had been when choosing an Australian IP.
-Everything else was just as I expected, with ping steadily rising to 325 and upload speed gradually lowering but not unusable.
+When connected to IPs farther away, speeds were usually no faster than 13 Mbps.
+An interesting anomaly was that our download speed increased to the fastest it had been when choosing an Australian IP.
+Everything else was just as expected, with ping steadily rising to 325 ms and upload speed gradually lowering but not unusable.

 These speeds are decent for casual downloads, but that's where it stops.
 If you’re after cutting-edge online gaming or super-fast downloads, take a look at these lightning-fast VPNs.